 What to bring

-Key Things to Bring to Harvest Noir 2012
+Key Things to Bring to the Harvest Noir Pop-up Picnic

 - A picnic basket or rolling suitcase (black only, please).
 If you’re arriving by bike, paniers and/or a strap-on basket can work!

 - Local food in your picnic basket.
 We’re encouraging our guests to prepare their picnic feasts with ingredients from farmer’s markets or direct from nearby farms.
 Your picnic feast will be fresher, more nutritious, and much better for the local economy and the planet.
 Check out our local food tips for more!